andrewspies/obox_livedash_task/README.md

 1. Setup required files and folder structure. :check:
 2. Add unit testing tool for PHP. :check:
 3. Quickly build simple UIs for pages using HTML/SCSS - using some simple flexbox layouts.
 Nothing fancy. :check:
-4. Build a simple session manager class to update "db" text files with user online status and data.
+4. Build a simple user manager class to update "db" text files with user online status and data. :check:
-5. Setup up the name and email form to send a request to the server to add a new user or update an existing user with online status.
+5. Setup up the name and email form to send a request to the server to add a new user or update an existing user with online status. :check:
-6. Setup up a simple JS module to handle the live updates of the users online list and ping server every 3s for changes of online status.
+6. Setup up a simple JS module to handle the live updates of the users online list and ping server every 3s for changes of online status. :wip:
 7. Update unit tests to cover session manager functionality.
 8. Refactor and clean up.

 ## Thoughts